 Parrots also have a brain uniquely shaped to be smart.
-Specifically, parrots are so great at talking because they have an asymmetrical brain.
-The left hemisphere specializes in language.
-This has helped parrots to develop fission-fusion flocks.
+Specifically, parrots are good at talking because they have asymmetrical brains.
+The left hemisphere specializes in language, which has helped parrots to develop fission-fusion flocks.
 These are societies that:

 Are Parrots Smarter Than Cats Or Dogs?

-With all that said, you might think parrots are the cleverest pet of all.
+You may think parrots are the cleverest animal of all.
 That’s difficult to say, as intelligence is measured in different ways.
 For example, parrots have the ability to learn words and vocalize.
-That means some of the tests done on parrots to measure their intelligence differs from those performed on other animals.
+That means some of the tests done on parrots to measure their intelligence differ from those performed on other animals.

 Many dog breeds are smart enough to join police or military forces.
-While cats aren’t given human jobs based on their intelligence, they can still solve puzzles and have strong memories.
-How can we test them against parrots accurately?
+While cats aren’t given human jobs based on their intelligence, they can still solve puzzles and have good memories.
+How can we compare like with like?

-There is one experiment that puts animal intelligence to the test.
-It can be used as a general benchmark when comparing how smart these animals are.
-This test was designed to evaluate their self-awareness – a key element of intelligence.
+There is an experiment that puts animal intelligence to the test.
+It’s used as a benchmark when comparing how smart these animals are.
+This test was designed to evaluate their self-awareness, which is a key component of intelligence.

 The Mirror Test For Animals